 There is nothing more heartwarming than a baby’s smile.
 As a new parent, you excitedly wait for your baby to smile.
 And one day, you are pleasantly surprised when you see the baby smile in their sleep.

 Your immediate reaction could be immense love and adoration for the baby, and perhaps a little amusement.
 But then, you may get curious about it.
 What made the baby smile in their sleep?
 Does it mean something?

 We help you understand the reasons behind a baby smiling in sleep.

 Why Does A Baby Smile During Sleep?

-Babies smile, and sometimes even laugh, in their sleep because of specific brain functions induced by REM sleep, the stage in which we dream (1).
+Unlike the “smiling response,” which occurs later in infancy, there is a form of smiling known as “endogenous smile” occurring in newborns and is not the result of external stimulation.
+Babies smile, and sometimes even laugh, in their sleep because of specific brain functions, as a manifestation of endogenously determined physiological rhythms during the rapid eye movement (REM) state sleep, the stage in which we dream (1).
 The baby’s smile is a response to the dream.
 It is nearly impossible to tell the contents of the dream since babies cannot express their thoughts.
 But the smile is quite likely a response to an incident in a dream.

 Infants use a smile as a communication tool.
 So a baby may smile if they dream of a parent or guardian, a favorite toy or pet and smile in response to the good feelings the vision creates.

 Babies may also smile just as they are falling asleep or waking up, which could be a reaction to the pleasurable or good feelings they experience at the time.

 How Does Sleep Cause A Baby To Smile?

 To know why babies smile in their sleep you need to understand sleep and its stages.
 The two fundamental phases of sleep are non-rapid eye movement (NREM) and rapid eye movement (REM).